ibm-cloud-docs/schematics/action-manage-multihosts.md

 Both managing credentials and variables are applicable to static inventory in {{site.data.keyword.bpshort}}.
 You can define and securely store access details (credentials) and configuration settings (variables) for your hosts within a static inventory file, ensuring consistent and secure automation task execution across your infrastructure.
 For more information about static inventory, see [static inventory](/docs/schematics?topic=schematics-inventories-setup#static-inv).
 {: note}

-## Managing credentials and variables by using UI
+## Managing credentials and variables by using Console
 {: #sch-multihost-mange}
 {: ui}